 The Royal Park Canvas Ginza Corridor

-The Royal Park Canvas Ginza Corridor is very well located, just a few metres away from the Ginza shopping strips and several subway entrances.
+The Royal Park Canvas Ginza Corridor is very well located, just a few meters away from the Ginza shopping strips and several subway entrances.

-The rooms are super clean, spacious room, with cool projector and bluetooth speakers.
+The rooms are super clean, and spacious room, with cool projectors and Bluetooth speakers.
 It has everything you need to make your stay in Ginza memorable!